Reasons Your Hair May Be Falling Out

 Age is the second most common cause of hair loss.
 A natural part of the aging process, hair loss and thinning can occur when an increasing number of hair follicles go into the resting phase, while remaining hair becomes shorter and finer.
 This condition is called involutional alopecia.

-Numerous medical conditions can cause hair loss, including:
+Numerous medical conditions can, including:

 - Thyroid disease